johndeu/media-services-dotnet-functions-integration/README.md

 ## To-DO and Roadmap
 - [ ] The Azure Queue notification function is not yet complete
 - [ ] Copy Blobs currently is using Streams, and copies in an inefficient way.
-- [ ] Document the Logic Apps functions
+- [X] Contribution Guide and Best practices
-- [X] DONE: We are still working on improving the ARM template and we also plan to modify the directoy structure of this project to make it easier to understand and deploy smaller "scenarios"
+- [X] Document the Logic Apps functions

 ---
 _This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments._